Plane Crash Update: IDs Released For 2 Men Killed At NY Airport

 The pilot and a passenger, both from Virginia, were both pronounced dead at the scene.
 Nobody else was injured.

-On Tuesday, July 23, police identified the deceased pilot as 46-year-old Christopher Kucera, of Fredericksburg.
-His passenger was identified as 43-year-old Zachary Hatcher, of King George.
+On Tuesday, July 23, police identified the deceased pilot as 46-year-old Christopher Kucera, of Fredericksburg, Virginia.
+His passenger was identified as 43-year-old Zachary Hatcher, of King George, Virginia.

 It was not immediately clear what caused the crash.
 The Federal Aviation Administration (FAA) and National Transportation Safety Board (NTSB) are investigating.